mysociety/parl_register_interests/readme.md

 # Post setup notes:

-`script/setup` should be run as part of docker start-up - but if not run it to load the library for spacy.
+`script/setup` should be run as part of docker start-up - but if not, run it to load the library for spacey.